Medieval Worlds: 500-1500

 Course overview

-The aim of this course is to explore some of the core features of European civilisation in the Middle Ages, such as medieval art, religion, and warfare.
-To this end, students will learn how to interpret a wide range of primary sources, including medieval chronicles, works of art, physical artefacts, and archaeological evidence.
-Students will engage critically with some of the key debates about the history of Europe in the Middle Ages.
-Students will also learn some of the techniques of comparative history by comparing medieval civilisation with other civilisations that existed during the period 500 to 1500.
+The aim of this course is to explore some of the core features of civilisation in the Middle Ages, such as medieval cultures, conflict and expansion.
+To this end, students will learn how to interpret a wide range of primary sources, including written documents, art, physical artefacts, and archaeological evidence.
+In class preparation and discussion, they will engage critically with the scholarship to understand key historical debates about the Middle Ages.
+Workshops and assessment tasks will teach students techniques of comparative history by investigating the interactions and connections between medieval Europe and other civilisations in Africa, Asia and the Middle East during the period 500 to 1500.

 Course learning outcomes